-- U.S. citizens and U.S. permanent residents whose background and/or identities are underrepresented at the University of Minnesota
+- U.S. citizens and U.S. permanent residents, including those lawfully residing in the U.S. on a non-temporary bases, including refugees and asylees, whose background and/or identities are underrepresented at the University of Minnesota

-If you have any questions related to this award, contact the Graduate School Diversity Office.
+If you have any questions related to this award, contact the Graduate School Fellowship Office.

-- A 500-word abstract of your current scholarly, research, thesis or capstone experience.
+- An abstract (500 words max) of your current scholarly, research, thesis or capstone experience..

 - A current curriculum vitae.